yellow-flamingo/wirestorm-challenge/README.md

 My solution to the CoreTech Wirestorm challenge.
 The solution and tests for part 1 of the challenge can be found in branch 'part_1'.

 ## CoreTech Message Protocol (CTMP)
-CTMP is a custom messaging protocol that defines
+CTMP is a custom messaging protocol designed to encapsulate large data transfers over TCP.
 The header of basic messages (handled by the server in branch 'part_1') must have the following form:
     0               1               2               3
     0 1 2 3 4 5 6 7 0 1 2 3 4 5 6 7 0 1 2 3 4 5 6 7 0 1 2 3 4 5 6 7